sheldon-wright/blog/content/blog/comptia-security-plus-exam-experience/index.md

 I would say that only 20% of the questions that I was presented with were direct and unambiguous.
 The other 80% of questions were ambiguous and required critical thinking.
 A lot of questions used adjectives like `best, safest, most effective, or most secure` which forced me to consider context and know enough about the subject matter to eliminate and rank order potential answers.

-Think carefully about each question, and don't be discouraged by the fact that the questions aren't as straightforward as the questions you might have anticipated going in.
+I advise you to think carefully about each question, and don't be discouraged by the fact that the questions aren't as straightforward as the questions you might have anticipated going in.
 It's just the nature of this exam.

 ### Study Materials